 - 2 eggs room temperature

 - 1 teaspoon vanilla extract

 - ½ cup buttermilk

 - 1½ cup (172 grams) confectioners' sugar plus more as desired for consistency

 - 2 tablespoon unsalted butter, melted and cooled

 - ¼ cup whole milk or cream one tablespoon at a time as needed for consistency

 - Liberally butter and flour your pan, particularly if using a bundt pan with lots of design.

-- Sift the flour, baking powder, baking soda, salt, and cardamom into a medium bowl.1 ¾ cup (220 grams) bleached all-purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon salt, ¼ teaspoon ground cardamom
+- Sift or whisk the flour, baking powder, baking soda, salt, and cinnamon or cardamom into a medium bowl.1 ¾ cup (220 grams) bleached all-purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon salt, ½ teaspoon ground cinnamon

 - Add the eggs and vanilla one at a time, beating on medium speed for one minute after each addition, scraping down the bowl as necessary.2 eggs, 1 teaspoon vanilla extract